 Call to action

-Your story matters, and my life, and others, are better because of it.
+Your story matters, and knowing you improve my life and others.
 Hopefully, you feel the same.
 So, can you set aside some time this week to share your story with someone desperate to hear it?
 Also, would you consider forwarding this article to someone who needs it?

-Bonus: Relevant Magazine has a beautiful article on this same subject that I highly recommend.
+Bonus: Relevant Magazine has a beautiful article that I highly recommend.

 Editor’s note: This post was originally published in May 2020 and has been completely revamped and updated for accuracy and comprehensiveness.